Example is based on

 GORM Were clause

-method takes either a string representing a raw SQL WHERE clause, or a map representing a series of key-value pairs that will be used to build the WHERE clause.
+In GORM, you can use the Where method to add a WHERE clause to your query.
+The Where method takes either a string representing a raw SQL WHERE clause, or a map representing a series of key-value pairs that will be used to build the WHERE clause.

-method to filter a query by a specific value:
+Here’s an example of using the Where method to filter a query by a specific value:

 // Find all users with the name "John" var users []User db.Where("name = ?", "John").Find(&users)

-character is a placeholder for the value we want to filter by, which in this case is “John”.
+In this example, we’re using a string to specify the WHERE clause.
+The ? character is a placeholder for the value we want to filter by, which in this case is “John”.

 var users []User db.Where(map[string]interface{}{"name": "John", "email": "john@example.com"}).Find(&users)